Stock market today: Asian stocks are mixed after China reports weaker manufacturing in June - ExBulletin

 Banks reaped some of the biggest gains.
 Wells Fargo rose 4.5%, JPMorgan Chase climbed 3.5% and US Bancorp gained 2.9%.

-The Federal Reserve said Wednesday evening that the country’s 23 largest banks would be able to survive a severe recession in its latest stress test of the system.
+The Federal Reserve said late Wednesday that the nation’s 23 largest banks would be able to survive a severe recession in its latest stress test of the system.
 Failing the test would have prevented banks from paying dividends or buying back their own shares to send money to shareholders.

 A stronger economy could also help banks earn more money from loans, although higher interest rates could put pressure on their balance sheets.

-Jerome, Chairman of the Federal Reserve Powell warned on Thursday that the central bank may need to tighten regulations of the system after several banks collapsed when rising rates depressed the value of bonds they bought and other investments made when rates were extremely low.
+Federal Reserve Chairman Jerome Powell warned on Thursday that the central bank may need to tighten regulation of the system after several banks collapsed when rising rates drove down the value of the bonds they bought and d other investments made when rates were ultra low.

-Micron Technology fell 4.1% for another of the biggest declines in the S&P 500 after forecasting a bigger loss for the summer than analysts expected after Beijing ordered Chinese companies not to use its products.
+Micron Technology fell 4.1% for another of the S&P 500’s biggest declines after forecasting a bigger summer loss than analysts expected after Beijing ordered Chinese companies not to use its products .

 In other trading on Friday, the dollar rose to 144.80 Japanese yen from 144.77 yen.
 The Euro strengthened to $1.0876 from $1.0867.